fortran-lang/fortran-forum-article-template/doc/paper/part-00.md

 For example, `$e = m c^2$` will be rendered as $e = m c^2$.

-Double dollar signs can be used to make self-standing equations, as illustrated by the syntax bellow being rendered into the equation that follows.
+Double dollar signs can be used to make self-standing equations, as illustrated by the syntax below being rendered into the equation that follows.

 ```
 $$